DroxDynamics/Drox-Dynamics/README.md

      ```

 2. **Platform Support:**
-   - Supports both AMD64 and ARM64 architectures
+   - Supports both AMD64 and ARM64 architectures.
-   - For ARM64 systems (e.g., Apple Silicon Macs), the container will automatically use the appropriate image
+   - For ARM64 systems (e.g., Apple Silicon Macs), the container will automatically use the appropriate image.

 3. **Browser Persistence Modes:**
-   - **Default Mode (CHROME_PERSISTENT_SESSION=false):**
+   - **Default Mode (`CHROME_PERSISTENT_SESSION=false`):**
-     - Browser opens and closes with each AI task
+     - Browser opens and closes with each AI task.
-     - Clean state for each interaction
+     - Provides a clean state for each interaction.
-     - Lower resource usage
+     - Uses fewer system resources.

-   - **Persistent Mode (CHROME_PERSISTENT_SESSION=true):**
+   - **Persistent Mode (`CHROME_PERSISTENT_SESSION=true`):**
-     - Browser stays open between AI tasks
+     - Keeps the browser open between AI tasks.
-     - Maintains history and state
+     - Retains history and state.
-     - Allows viewing previous AI interactions
+     - Enables viewing previous AI interactions.
-     - Set in `.env` file or via environment variable when starting container
+     - Can be set in the `.env` file or as an environment variable when starting the container.

 4. **Viewing Browser Interactions:**
-   - Access the noVNC viewer at `http://localhost:6080/vnc.html`
+   - Open the noVNC viewer at `http://localhost:6080/vnc.html`.
-   - Enter the VNC password (default: "vncpassword" or what you set in VNC_PASSWORD)
+   - Enter the VNC password (default: "vncpassword" or the value set in `VNC_PASSWORD`).
-   - Direct VNC access available on port 5900 (mapped to container port 5901)
+   - Direct VNC access is available on port `5900` (mapped to container port `5901`).
-   - You can now see all browser interactions in real-time
+   - This allows you to monitor all browser interactions in real-time.

 5. **Container Management:**
    ```bash